bernard357/mcp-watch/docs/questions.md

 > exit
 ```

-If there is no database, no series, or no data in the two series mentioned, then you know for sure that there is something broken between `mcp-pump` and InfluxDB.
+If there is no database, no series, or no data in the two series mentioned, then you know for sure that there is something broken between `mcp-watch` and InfluxDB.
 Have you activated the debug mode and checked messages from it?

 ### My problem has not been addressed here.
 Where to find more support?

-Please [raise an issue at the GitHub project page](https://github.com/bernard357/mcp-pump/issues) and get support from the project team.
+Please [raise an issue at the GitHub project page](https://github.com/bernard357/mcp-watch/issues) and get support from the project team.

 If you are a Dimension Data employee, reach out the Green Force group at Yammer and engage with
 other digital practitioners.